 Santa Fe Colors

 Our Santa Fe Collection offers soft, contemporary stain colors popular with today’s modern style.
 These colors will produce an intense, vibrant color when tinted with Pickling White Wiping and Gel Stain.
-For more subdued tones, tint with Penetrating Stain and Water-Based Wood Stain.
+For more subdued tones, tint with Fast Dry Stain and Water-Based Wood Stain.

 Note: Universal colorants are not widely available, and, therefore, we suggest you seek the assistance of a trained professional when universal colorants are needed for tinting.
 Most paint stores, hardware stores, lumberyards, or home centers offer this service.